 This type of imaging study can be useful for diagnosing sinusitis, including in those areas not well visualized by sinus x-rays.
 CT scans are particularly effective for diagnosing chronic sinusitis.

-Your doctor may order this test if complications of sinusitis are suspected.
+Your doctor may order an MRI scan if complications of sinusitis are suspected.

 Your doctor may request these tests if you have recurrent or chronic sinusitis.